🔦🚫 Mold Remediation: Why UV Lights Don’t Work

 Mold (Cladosporium & Penicillium/Aspergillus) found in both HVACs with Reme Halo Zero with aFHP-Cell™️ Technology.

-Are you considering using a UV light to treat mold in your home or business?
-Think again.
-UV lights, also known as ultraviolet germicidal irradiation (UVGI), are not an effective means of mold removal—but why?
-In this article, we’ll discuss the limitations of relying on UVGI technology and some successful alternatives that can help you eliminate mold from your space once and for all.
+Thinking of using a UV light to treat mold in your home or business? 🤔 Think again.
+UV lights—aka ultraviolet germicidal irradiation (UVGI)—are not an effective mold removal method.
+In this article, we break down the limitations of UVGI technology and share safer, proven alternatives that eliminate mold 🌱 for good.

-You can see from the air quality samples on this page that UV lights are ineffective on treating mold growth.
+You can see from the 📊 air quality samples on this page that UV lights are ineffective on treating mold growth.
 They are great for bacteria and viruses, but time in and time out we see them fail with mold.
-On top of the moisture issues noted above, the light only sanitizes the space that it is installed.
-Once the air leaves plenum it hits dirty ducting and it is no longer "clean".

 Mold (Cladosporium) found in HVAC with APCO-X Fresh-Air UV Light.